 - A sell order should be placed one tick below the bar

-It's important to note that the creator of the strategy warns traders about certain scenarios with Gimmee bars.
-For example, you shouldn’t trade when the bar overlaps or moves closer to the MA.
+The strategy creator warns traders about certain scenarios with Gimmee bars.
+For example, you shouldn't trade when the bar overlaps or moves closer to the MA.

 Trading with Bollinger Bands

-All successful traders need to be able to determine how the markets are moving.
-This is why Bollinger Bands are applied – to analyze trend strength, monitor when a reversal may be occurring, and inform them if they should enter or exit the market to generate profit.
+All traders need to determine how the markets are moving.
+Bollinger Bands are applied to analyse trend strength, monitor when a reversal may be occurring and inform them if they should enter or exit the market to generate profit.

 Even with certain limitations of Bollinger Bands strategies, the indicator has become one of the most useful and commonly used tools.
 Since the bandwidth contracts and widens with volatility, it helps traders take advantage of oversold and overbought conditions.

 With this information in mind, you can find a strategy that suits your skills and preferences with Libertex.
-The platform is built by professionals, which ensures the best features and insights for every skill level.
+Please keep in mind that CFD trading is risky, even when you're using the best tools available.
+The platform is built by professionals, which ensures features and insights for every skill level.
 Start a free Demo account to learn more about selecting and placing trades and step up to more complex strategies.
-Even though Forex may seem intimidating at first, trading is actually more attainable than you would think.